 \begin{proof} Part (i) is classical.
 For (ii), see \cite{bhp}.
 For part (iii), we apply the recent zero-density estimate of \cite{guth-maynard} (when combined with the arguments in\footnote{Much stronger results are known assuming the Riemann hypothesis: see \cite{hb}.} \cite{gafni-tao} or \cite[Theorem 2(i)]{bazzanella}). \end{proof}

 \begin{remark} The precise upper bound of $N^{0.525}$ in \Cref{prime-interval}(ii) is not critical for our purposes; indeed even the far weaker bound of $o(N / \log N)$, obtainable from the prime number theorem with classical error term, would have already sufficed.
-However, it will be important in the proof of \Cref{bad-thm} that \Cref{prime-interval}(iii) is available for some $\theta < 1/6$, which only became possible with the recent work of Guth and Maynard. \end{remark}
+However, it will be important in the proof of \Cref{bad-thm} that \Cref{prime-interval}(iii) is available for some $\theta < 1/6$, which only became possible with the recent work of Guth and Maynard.
+There are results similar to \Cref{prime-interval}(iii) that are available for some $\theta < 1/6$ if one is willing to weaken the bound on the exceptional set; for instance, the results\footnote{We thank an anonymous commenter on the author's blog for this remark.} in \cite{harman} work for any $\theta > 1/10$ but with only a bound of $O(x/\log x)$ on the exceptional set, which unfortunately is not sufficient for our purposes. \end{remark}